 Where to Buy Water Beads?

-How to Hydrate Water Beads?
+How do you Activate Water Beads?

 The little beads are made from a water-absorbing polymer and as the beads absorb water, they will grow and grow.